hkmodd/DarkCore-Manager/README.md

 When a valid key is detected, DarkCore enforces **Strict Validation**, preventing the installation of broken or unsupported AppIDs.
 If it's not in the database, it doesn't touch your disk.

 ### ⚡ Technical Highlights
 *   **Rust Native**: Compiled to machine code.
 Zero interpreter overhead.
-15.1MB standalone binary.
+Only **18,5MB** standalone binary!
 *   **Project Neon UI**: Rebuilt with a "Glass & Glow" design language.
-Features a fixed Sidebar navigation, adaptive layouts, and 250ms fade animations for a premium feel.
+Features a fixed Sidebar navigation, adaptive layouts, and fade animations.
 *   **One-Click Installation**: New smart detection algorithm scans library folders to auto-fill installation paths, skipping manual inputs for repair workflows.
 *   **Audio-Reactive**: Custom "Neon Wave" volume control with real-time spectrum visualization and scroll interaction.
 *   **Secure Sandbox**: API Key inputs feature a "Glitch" security visualization, confirming data protection with style.